 3.2.2.7 Major Trip Generators/Attractors

-Table 3-16 below shows the number of trips by trip purpose from January 3, 2022 to January 2, 2023.
-Trips for education purposes account for the largest share of trips at 42 percent of all trips.
+Table 3-16 below shows the number of trips by trip purpose during FY 2024.
+Trips for education, training, or daycare purposes account for the largest share of trips at 27 percent of all trips.